Hongwu Emperor: Society

-The Emperor believed that providing every man with a field and every woman with a loom would alleviate the hardships faced by the people, but this ideal was not reflected in reality as the wealthy held a disproportionate amount of land and often found ways to avoid paying taxes.
-In fact, during the last years of the Yuan dynasty, the land tax yield dropped to zero.
-In response, the Hongwu Emperor confiscated land from the wealthy and redistributed it to the landless.
+The Emperor believed that providing every man with a field and every woman with a loom would alleviate the people's hardships.
+During the last years of the Yuan dynasty, land tax revenues had virtually disappeared, as wealthy landowners controlled a disproportionate share of the land and often found ways to avoid paying taxes.
+The Hongwu Emperor therefore confiscated land from wealthy landowners and redistributed it to the landless.
 Those who had abandoned their properties during the wars were not entitled to have them returned, but were instead given replacement plots of land on the condition that they personally worked on them.
-Those who occupied more land than they could cultivate were punished and had their land confiscated.
-While Emperor Taizu of Song encouraged large landowners and stated that the wealthy are the gateway to prosperity for the entire country, the Hongwu Emperor sought to eliminate the wealthy.
-As a result of his reforms, there were very few large landowners left.
+The government punished large landowners and confiscated their land.
+While Emperor Taizu of Song saw the wealthy as the gateway to prosperity for the entire country, the Hongwu Emperor sought to eliminate them.
+By the end of his reign, very few large landowners remained.